Nayemuzzaman/Array_Details_Java/README.md

 One trick to solve this problem is to calculate sum of all numbers in the array and compare with expected sum, the difference would be the missing number.

 Solution Name : missingNumber.java

+2. Write a program to remove duplicates from array in Java?

+Solution Name : repeatDublicateNumber.java